sergio-gastulo/accounting/readme.md

 		"help":...,
 		"subcategories":[
 			{
 				"key":"sub key",
 				"shortname":...,
 				"description":...,
 				"help":...,
-         }
+         	},
+			...
 		]
 	}
 ]
 ```

 ## TODO:
-- When prompting for integers, it should be able to prompt basic aritmethic operations.
-E.g., "1+1" should evaluate to 2.
+- When prompting the user for integer input, allow basic arithmetic expressions (e.g., "1+1" should be evaluated as 2).
-- Aggregate the following options: `f` for filtering and `r` for returning the CSV ready to be filtered under pandas (`python -i -c "string"`) or powershell (continuing on the terminal)
+- Aggregate the following options: `f` for filtering and `r` for returning the CSV ready to be filtered under pandas (`python -i -c "string"`) or powershell (chaining in the terminal).

 ## Requirements:
 This project was built with `powershell` and `python`.